The Best Low-Sugar Fruits For Weight Loss

 Berries are the perfect low-carb and low-sugar-friendly fruit you can eat regularly when you want to lose weight.
-And they all have many health benefits too.
+And they all have many health benefits, too.
 They are full of antioxidants.
 These can help lower blood pressure and cholesterol, balance blood sugar levels, and also reduce inflammation.
-And all of these benefits are particularly helpful for people who are overweight.
-We’re talking blackberries, blueberries, raspberries, and strawberries of course!
+All of these benefits are particularly helpful for people who are overweight.
+We’re talking blackberries, blueberries, raspberries, and strawberries, of course!

 Let’s start with blackberries.
 They are not only delicious, but they also contain many nutrients and plenty of fibre that can help with weight loss.
 For instance, 100g of blackberries contains 9.6g of carbs.
 However, because half of that is fibre, the net carb amount is only 5g.
 The fibre helps to keep you feeling fuller for longer.
 But also, blackberries are low in calories and high in antioxidants, which can help to boost your metabolism.
 In addition, blackberries contain compounds that can help reduce the amount of fat absorbed by the body.

-Blueberries are a nutrient powerhouse because they are not only low in calories, but packed with vitamins A, C and K, as well as potassium and manganese.
-Several studies have suggested that blueberries contain the highest amount of antioxidants among all commonly consumed fruit and veg.
+Blueberries are a nutrient powerhouse because they are not only low in calories but packed with vitamins A, C and K, as well as potassium and manganese.
+Several studies have suggested that blueberries contain the highest amount of antioxidants among all commonly consumed fruits and veg.

 Raspberries are nutrient-dense and low in calories.
 They are also a great source of fibre and vitamin C. According to Webmd website, some animal studies have shown that raspberries can help lower blood sugar levels and improve insulin sensitivity, which is beneficial for those who are trying to lose weight.